Oh boy, oh boy, oh boy!

 Vinga Lighthouse, where the ships first are sighted according to the song.

 Oh boy, oh boy, oh boy! is a song written by Lasse Dahlquist, and released as a recorded song in 1946.
-The song has also been recorded by Alf Robertsson and Charlie Norman.
+The song has also been recorded by Alf Robertson (1981) and Charlie Norman (1989).

 The song, which depicts a British Navy visit to Gothenburg, has become a standard sing-along song in Sweden.